JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 >    2. Click on `Repositories` (next to "overview") and then, in the upper right corner, on the `green button "New"`
 >    3. Name your repository `hello-world` and select `public`and `initialize it with a readme`
 >
 >       *This is just a try, so let's name it "hello world".
 No need to write a short description.
-Make sure each time you create a new repository to **select "**public repository**" and "**initialize it with a readme**"*
+Make sure each time you create a new repository to **select "public repository" and "initialize it with a readme"*
->    Great, you've created your first repository!
+>    4. Great, you've created your first repository!

 #### 3) Create your Readme: